[A Psalm] of David, when he changed his behavior before Abimelech; who drove him away, and he departed.

 Psalm 34:16 “The face of the LORD [is] against them that do evil, to cut off the remembrance of them from the earth.”

 Not against everyone that sins; for the righteous are not without sin, they have sin in them.
-And they do no good without it.
-But against them that live in sin, whose course of life is a series of wickedness, and they are workers of iniquity.
+But against those that live in sin, whose course of life is a series of wickedness, and they are workers of iniquity.
 And have no sense of sin, nor sorrow for it and go on in it without shame or fear.
 Against these the face of the Lord is, he shows his resentment, and stirs up his wrath.
 For the Lord to be against a man is dreadful; a fearful thing it is to fall into his hands as a God of vengeance.
 There is no standing before him when once he is angry: and to have the face of God against a man is intolerable, when it is to destroy.
 And;

 “To cut off the remembrance of them from the earth”: So that they shall be no more thought of, nor spoken of, but with contempt and reproach.
 An everlasting mark of infamy being upon their names (see Prov.
 10:7).